California Transparency Act

-- Certification requirements for direct suppliers.
-Glen Raven will require suppliers to certify that their compliance with the laws regarding slavery and human trafficking of the countries in which they are doing business.
+Glen Raven will require suppliers to certify their compliance with the laws regarding slavery and human trafficking in the countries in which they are doing business.